awslabs/data-solutions-framework-on-aws/framework/API.md

 Directory depth where the table folders are located.

-This helps the crawler understand the layout of the folders in S3.
+This helps the Glue Crawler understand the layout of the folders in S3.

 ---